 3.4.1.
 In the second performance model, it is assumed that the driver can apply proportionate braking actions in order to anticipate the risk of collision.
 In this case, the performance model considers the following three actions performed by the competent and careful human driver: "Lateral Safety Check"; "Longitudinal Safety Check"; and, "Reaction".
 A Reaction is implemented only if the Lateral and Longitudinal Safety Checks identify a risk of imminent collision.
 The diagram reported in Figure 2 provides a visual representation of the decision flow followed by the driver in the second performance model for the case of the cut-in traffic critical scenario.

-Figure 6

-Flow-chart of the second ALKS performance model for the case of the cut in traffic critical scenario a) the rear of the 'other vehicle' is ahead of the front of the ALKS vehicle along the longitudinal direction of motion;
+Figure 6 Flow-chart of the second ALKS performance model for the case of the cut in traffic critical scenario

 3.4.2.
 Cut-in traffic critical scenario.